javafaq/javafaq.github.io/data-types/control-structures.md

 In the above example, we are using the same loop condition as mentioned above.
 But here we have added an additional check that will `break` the loop after 5 iterations for `i > 25`.

 The **continue** statement is used to skip a specific iteration out of all the iterations.
-For example, consider the following code snippet:
+For example, consider the following code snippet.
+The `continue` statement for `i==25` will lead to the specific result being skipped from the output:

 ```java
 private static void firstFiveMultiples(int number){